dreamcatcher-tech/network/Inbox/2025-08-01 2306 implementing consensus ourselves.md

 can measure the noise to error rate - as errors increase, does the amount of chatter stay small ?

 basically have some standard tests for each algo, and the mesurement is network steps / ticks, not compute time or wall time.

+the simulators should be able to run in the browser, running as web workers. or, run as simulated nodes in this standard workbench, where we simulate a computer, it has message queues, and then we go round tending to it. this gives good graphs or algo performance.